FDA Listing Inc.

 Key Takeaways

-• Mandatory Reporting: Drug manufacturers and related entities must submit annual reports on production volumes.
+• Mandatory Reporting: Drug manufacturers and related entities are required to submit annual reports on their production volumes.

 • Supply Chain Monitoring: The FDA uses these reports to prevent and manage drug shortages.